chornbaker/d3-multichord/README.md

 # d3-multichord

+###This is a modification of `d3-chord` to enable another dimension of data to be shown between nodes.

 Circular layout for visualizing relationships or network flows with multiple types.
-This is a modification of `d3-chord` to enable another dimension of data to be shown between nodes.

 A common example for d3.chord is the Uber dataset, showing trips between